rust-lang/rfcs/text/2532-associated-type-defaults.md

 impl Bar for Iota {
     // We have overridden `Bar` which is in the root group.
-    // Since all other items are decendants of the same group as `Bar` is in,
+    // Since all other items are descendants of the same group as `Bar` is in,
     // they are allowed to depend on what `Bar` is. type Bar = u8;